Frequently Asked Questions

 What is the NDHCB/FDHRC certificate?
 Do I need to send the original?

 Dental hygienists receive a National Dental Hygiene Certification Exam (NDHCE) certificate after passing the NDHCE from the NDHCB/FDHRC.
-We can accept a photocopy of this document.

 What is the difference between Category 1 and Category 2?